How to Become an Apprentice @ T.I.G.E.R.S.

 T.I.G.E.R.S has the largest variety of big cats on earth including the rare golden tabby tiger and the world's largest big cat, the liger.
 The T.I.G.E.R.S' preserves are home to a diverse collection of hands on wildlife.
 T.I.G.E.R.S has a large hands on primate program which including apes and monkeys of all sizes.
 T.I.G.E.R.S is also home to Bubbles the African elephant, the only African elephant who has direct contact with the public in North America.

 T.I.G.E.R.S. receives hundreds of applications for its apprenticeship program every year.
 Only a few of these will be chosen to be a part of the program.
 Before applying please make sure you meet qualifications below.
 We DO NOT have a specific time of year we accept applications (ALL APPLICANTS WILL BE CHOSEN DEPENDING ON WHAT WE REQUIRE AT ANY GIVEN TIME).
 DO NOT APPLY if you do not meet these qualifications and have not read and watched required material.
-Also do not apply if you not ready to accept the apprenticeship IMMEDIATLY.
+Also do not apply if you are not ready to accept the apprenticeship IMMEDIATELY.

-To apply to the apprenticeship program you must be 18 years of age, sound of body and mind, and be able to give up 2 years of your life.
+To apply to the apprenticeship program you must be 18 years of age, of sound body and mind, and be able to give up 2 years of your life.
 This requires that you be free of attachments to persons, places and things.
 We do not permit personal pets of any kind.
 You must dedicate your life to the animals that are here.
 You must also be single and not caring for any children.
 These attachments will distract you from the focus that this lifestyle requires.

 The apprenticeship program is a minimum two year program where you will be living and working at the T.I.G.E.R.S Preserve in Myrtle Beach, SC or Miami, FL.
 You should expect that your physical location is not permanent and can be changed at any time.
 You must be able to dedicate this time without expectation of days off or vacation, including family weddings, graduations and religious holidays.
 You may be asked to travel nationally or internationally to work on different projects the company may be involved in.

 This is not a job, it is a life.
 You must be able to commit to working 365 days a year, sometimes for very long hours with no days off for the first couple of years.
 Animals require constant care, they need to be fed, cleaned and cared for at all times of the day and night.
 In order to establish the relationship necessary to work with these amazing wild animals, you must personally spend thousands of hours with them.
-You will learn more from simply spending time near the animals than you really will learn while they are out on a leash.
-In the first few years of training you will learn more by doing your chores and observing the animal language, watching how they interact with each other; their gaze, the fall of the their feet, the turn of their heads, the force, the sound, the smell of their breath, the curl of the lip, the swish of the tail.
+You will learn more from simply spending time near the animals than you will learn while they are out on a leash.
+In the first few years of training you will learn more by doing your chores and observing the animal language, watching how they interact with each other; their gaze, the fall of their feet, the turn of their heads, the force, the sound, the smell of their breath, the curl of the lip, the swish of the tail.
 All of these observances are the REAL teacher.
 If you consume yourself with worldly activities of persons, places and things you will miss these lessons.

 It takes many years of dedication to become an animal trainer.
 After a few years you will only begin to understand the basics of training.
 It will take five to ten years to become a novice trainer, this requires complete dedication.
 The life expectancy of a tiger in captivity is mid to late teens, it is naive to think that you will know enough about the tiger in just two years when you haven't experienced its entire lifespan.
 Do not expect to become fluent in Tigerese half as fast as you would Chinese.